cleanlab/cleanlab/README.rst

 * cleans/finds label errors in massive (and small) datasets.
 * contains state-of-the-art algorithms for

-  - learning with noisy labels .
+  - learning with noisy labels.
-  - estimating the latent noisy-channel, latent class prior distribution, and more.
+  - estimating the latent noisy-channel, prior (distribution of class labels), and more.

 ``cleanlab`` implements a family of theory and algorithms known as confident learning.